 Within the program, you'll notice POP either at the bottom or lower right corner of the screen.
 (POP is not available in all areas of the program.)
-POP gives you access to program information and options, lets you move among the different areas of the program, and lets you exit the program.
-Any option settings you make remain in effect until you change them, and they are saved under your name when you exit the program.
+POP gives you access to program information and options.
+Any option settings you make remain in effect until you change them, and they are saved under your name.
+You will need to use POP to navigate among the program's different areas and to exit the program.
 For specific information about the POP buttons, see Appendix A.